 Cork is a pretty new and upcoming flooring trend for family homes.
 Cork has similar benefits as a carpet, without the risk of collecting dirt and dust.
 This flooring is typically easy to install and is soft beneath stomping feet.
 Cork floors are anti-microbial, meaning they repel mildew and microorganisms.
 It also repels dust and dirt, keeping the room cleaner and healthier.
 To keep cork flooring looking clean and tidy, sweeping regularly and occasionally hoovering is recommended.

 One downside to cork as a choice for children’s bedrooms, is that the material is soft, and could be easily damaged.
 Pet claws, sharp objects and plastic toys can all easily tear or scratch it.
 That said, cork is often installed through tiles, so damaged areas can easily be replaced.

 Vinyl is a popular choice for kitchens and bathrooms as it is waterproof, low maintenance and stain-resistant.
 It is pretty hard to damage too, making it a great choice for a child’s bedroom with high footfall.
 It’s also quite easy to replace in the inevitable event your child’s tastes change.

 As vinyl is inexpensive, you might even offer your kids the option to choose their own pattern.

 Each of these floorings have their own benefits and downfalls.
 Depending on how much havoc your child could cause will likely help you determine the right choice for your home.
-It’s worth shopping around and ordering samples to see just how durable each option is, before committing to a full order.
+It’s worth shopping around and ordering samples from companies such as Flooring365 to see how durable each option is, before committing to a full order.

 You may also like